rydmike/flex_color_scheme/README.md

 The built-in schemes in no way claim to be a "this selection" fits all needs collection, nor do they claim to be more correct than any other color scheme.
 What fits your needs and looks good to you, is of course the right choice for your application and use case.
-You can make your own custom scheme totally from scratch, or use these as a starting point, copy colors from existing schemes or change colors that do not fit your design requirements.
+You can make your own custom scheme totally from scratch, or use these as a starting point.
+Copy colors from existing schemes or change colors that do not fit your design requirements.

 #### Design Your Custom Schemes for FlexColorScheme

-The package examples show how you can easily make and use your own custom schemes for FlexColorScheme.
+The package examples show how you can easily make and use your own custom schemes with FlexColorScheme.
 Maybe the built-in examples will inspire your creative side to define your own schemes.
-The tutorial walks you through how to define your own color schemes and make themes based on them instead.
+The tutorial walks you through how to define your own color schemes and make themes based on them too.

 You can even create your own custom list or map of schemes and use all of them, instead of the built-in ones.
 The built-in schemes implementation can then function as one possible implementation guide on how to do this.

 While building, testing and using this package over a period of time, a number of color schemes were born as a side product.
 I decided to include them in FlexColorscheme and offer them for re-use and inspiration as they are.
-It is not required to use them to reap the benefits of FlexColorScheme.
+It is however not necessary to use them to get the benefits of FlexColorScheme.

 The color and scheme definitions for the built-in color schemes are in their own classes.
 They will not be included in the release compiled version of your application if you do not use (reference) them in your application, and instead